ActiveCampaign/app-wordpress/readme.txt

 == Description ==

 Connect your WordPress blog with your ActiveCampaign email marketing platform.
 Embed subscription forms designed in ActiveCampaign directly into any post, page, or sidebar.
+Also allows you to enable [ActiveCampaign site tracking](http://www.activecampaign.com/help/site-event-tracking/) with your Wordpress blog.

 After installing go to Settings > ActiveCampaign to activate this plugin.
 You will need your [ActiveCampaign API URL and key](http://www.activecampaign.com/help/using-the-api/), and at least one integration form created in your ActiveCampaign account.